Did you know that the corporate PBX can be entirely replaced by a Microsoft Lync installation?

 If you are familiar with Lync’s predecessor, Microsoft Office Communications Server (OCS), may be interested to know that Lync has been augmented with functions that enable many enterprise voice features.
 On its own, Lync supports voice communication between Lync clients, along with a rich mix of Unified Communications (UC) offerings, including presence, conferencing, screen sharing, whiteboard and file transfer.
 But to make Lync a true PBX replacement, certain key elements must be provided by outside vendors.
 With some additional equipment and system configuration, full PBX functionality, including connection to the outside telephone network, is possible.
 Using Lync as the corporate PBX can generate the best ROI when Microsoft Exchange is already deployed, or is part of the IT roadmap, because Microsoft Exchange is the key to providing features such as voicemail and Interactive Voice Response (IVR).

 More cost effective

-- More cost effective.
 Rather than paying to forklift a dedicated PBX system onto the premises, existing infrastructure is leveraged to achieve the same results.
-Although some Microsoft software licenses may need to be upgraded (for example, the UM version of Exchange is required when using Lync as a PBX replacement), this is usually less expensive than purchasing and deploying an entirely new IP-PBX/PBX solution.
+Although some Microsoft software licenses may need to be upgraded, this is usually less expensive than purchasing and deploying an entirely new IP-PBX/PBX solution.

-Lync Express is the ONLY Lync server appliance with a built-in VoIP gateway and SBC.
+Express for Lync is the ONLY Lync server appliance with a built-in VoIP gateway and SBC, both of which are qualified and tested for Lync.
 It is the easiest and most convenient way to deploy Lync with telephony support for Office 365, for a branch office or for a complete PBX replacement using Lync for installations of less than 1,000 users.